-Day to Serve is a unique annual event that transcends politics and religious differences.
+Day to Serve is a unique annual initiative that transcends politics and religious differences.
 It unites people of all faiths, races, cultures, and backgrounds with the shared goal of helping those in need and improving the communities where we live.

 Day to Serve began in 2012 as a collaboration between the governors of MD, VA, WV and the mayor of DC.
 They set aside political differences and worked together to feed the hungry and improve their communities.
 They invited all citizens, faith groups, businesses and community organizations to join the cause.
 They encouraged the creativity of individuals, families, groups and communities to meet the needs that they saw in their own backyards.